First addendum to Inca's sail powered Balsa Log Raft

 A balanced boat wheather steered by rudder or Guaras don't need more - it is in balance - and if the sail is adjusted for the pointing - she will sail.

-Warning: Guara is a steer system and not a keel supplement - the "keel" is the HIGh lateral water resistance - in combination with the LOW forward ditto - no past time nor prehistoric boat have had any type of fin keel
+Warning: Guara is a steer system and not a keel supplement - the "keel" is the HIGh lateral water resistance of hull - in combination with the LOW forward ditto - no past time nor prehistoric boat have had any type of fin keel

 Classic rudder-steering react quick because if angled it work pushing on the streeming water - if there are water as streem.
 More speed of boat = quicker streem = quicker reaction No speed on boat = no reaction